Module 2

 The kickoff call is your first real interaction with the client.
 It’s where you meet the people behind the engagement, confirm the details from the scope and RoE, and ask the questions that the documents didn’t answer.

-Do not see it as the kickoff like a formality.
+Do not see the kickoff like a formality.
 As something to sit through before the “real work” starts.
 That’s wrong.
 The kickoff is where you build credibility, set expectations, and clarify questions about the environment or application.

 A good kickoff covers three things: